samhuhnke/Huhnke-2026-Social-Values-and-Urban-Greenspaces/README.md

 The result of this code are two reclassified .csv-files!

-### QGIS Analysis
+### QGIS Analysis - WIP

 Between MT_01 and MT_02 the data is processed in QGIS.
 The steps taken are:
-1) Cropping of the data to the administrative boundaries for both Copenhagen and Helsinki (the crop entails a buffer of around 100m)
+1) Establishing of the administrative land area for both Copenhagen and Helsinki
+2) Adding a 100m buffer zone for both (to account for PPGIS mapping imprecision and the impact of features just outside the administrative borders)
-2) Cropping of the data to the land area (as this analysis is interested in the effect of canopy cover)
+3) Cropping of the data to the buffered administrative land area for both Copenhagen and Helsinki
-3) The creation of buffers around each pin.
-These buffer areas are used as a unit of analysis.
+4) The creation of buffers around each pin.
+These buffer areas are used as a unit of analysis
+5) Zonal statistics for each buffered pin

+#### Each individual step in QGIS - WIP

+**Helsinki:**

+**Copenhagen:**

 ### MT_02_Zonal_Statistics_Code